Friday, July 27 & Saturday, July 28, 2018, 8:30 AM – 4:30 PM

 Skills for Psychological Recovery (SPR) is an intervention that aims to help survivors gain skills to manage distress and cope with post-disaster stress and adversity.
 It utilizes simplified skills-building components from evidence-based mental health treatment that have been found helpful in a variety of post-trauma situations.
 This SPR training will train practitioners to assist moderately-distressed re survivors in effectively using these skills.
 These SPR skills include: Problem Solving, Helpful Thinking, Building Healthy Social Connections, Positive Activity Scheduling and Managing Reactions.

-12 CE’s submitted for Psychologists, RNs, LMFTs, LPCCs, LCSWs, LEPs
+12 CE’s submitted for Psychologists, RNs, LMFTs, LPCCs, LCSWs, LEPs, NP, LVN, LPT

 Practitioners who complete the 12-hour training will be eligible to offer SPR in the community for an honorarium provided by the Healthcare Foundation of Northern Sonoma County, Wild re Survivor Mental Health Collaborative.

 Drs.
-Ruzek and Watson are nationally-acclaimed PTSD experts, authors, educators and clinical psychologists focusing on disaster-behavioral-health interventions, disaster-mental-health, early intervention, and resilience.
-They have authored numerous evidence-based research articles, toolkits, and courses related to burnout and secondary trauma c stress, provider resilience, disaster mental health, assessment of PTSD, and anger- and sleep-management.
+Walker and Watson are nationally-acclaimed PTSD experts, educators and clinical psychologists focusing on disaster-behavioral-health interventions, disaster-mental-health, early intervention, and long-term resilience in communities impacted by man-made or natural disasters.
+Dr. Watson has authored numerous evidence-based research articles, toolkits, and courses related to burnout and secondary traumatic stress, provider resilience, disaster mental health, assessment of PTSD, and anger- and sleep-management.
+Dr. Walker has designed and implemented a series of large-scale disaster mental health programs for communities impacted by man-made and natural disasters in the US and abroad.
 Each serve as experts on numerous national committees, boards, organizations, and special-interest groups related to PTSD.
-For more information, please see their full bios at: https://healthcarefounda on.net/category/mental-health-collaborative/

 Training sponsored by: